Skip to content

 • Settings — Master switch, default policy, context restrictions, global budgets, and alert configuration.

-• Logs — Filterable request log with pagination.
+• Logs — Filterable, paginated request log with purge controls.

 AI Valve hooks into three WordPress 7 AI connector events: